erriapo/aws-assumerole-in-terraform/index.md

 mfa_serial = arn:aws:iam::111111111111:mfa/calvin
 ```

-Thus, we will not use terraform's `assume_role` section to indicate what role to assume.
-That job is left to `aws-vault`
+We will not use terraform's `assume_role` section to indicate what role to assume.
+That job is left instead to `aws-vault`
 and it will pass the following environment variables to terraform

 ```bash
 AWS_VAULT=calvin